 I have over 5 years of experience in media production working for a variety of clients and under different grants including the Ford Foundation, the US State Department and the World Bank.
 In addition, I have 8 years of experience of working in media restrictive, conflict and post-conflict environments, during which I conceptualised and developed award-winning new media narrative projects.
 I am also a qualified media and human rights lawyer and a former correspondent for Radio Netherlands Worldwide.
 I studied psychology at the University of Cambridge and international human rights at the University of Oxford, focusing on new media and conflict.

-I am available to work internationally, and especially from Sri Lanka, Cambodia, Myanmar and the United Kingdom.
+I am available to work internationally, and especially in South and South East Asia and the United Kingdom.